KynanDelaney/PlanarID/README.md

 <br>

 ### Conducting pairwise comparisons

 This stage takes the output of the previous step (a `.csv` file) and conducts the appropriate comparisons.
 A _distance_ value is generated for each pairwise comparison according to one or more of four _fingerprint_ algorithms.
-A large _distance_ means two images/_patterns_ are very dissimilar, thus unlikely to contain the same individual, while smale _distances_ indicate two images/_fingerprints_ are very similar.
+A large _distance_ means two images/patterns are very dissimilar and thus unlikely to contain the same individual, while small _distances_ indicate two images/fingerprints are very similar and thus potentially are images of the same individual at two points in time.
 This produces two `.csv` files - the complete output of all pairwise comparisons and their _distance_ values (potentially millions of rows long), and a filtered subset that contains the N best matches for each focal individual according to all chosen algorithms (a smaller, more manageable file).
-This second, filtered file is used in the **Individual Matching** page.
+This second, filtered file is used in the ***Individual Matching*** page.

 | Parameter                     | Meaning/Consequence                                                                                                                         |          Possible Values |